kenwals/Wildlife-Rescue/README.md

 For this test, I got a list of [15 most common screen sizes](https://www.designrush.com/trends/website-dimensions) and used [http://responsivetesttool.com/](http://responsivetesttool.com/) to check responsiveness for each screen size.

 The results are below.
-14 Passes and 1 Fail.
+15 Passes.

 | Device category | Model                 | Size Px (%popularity) | Result |
 | --------------- | --------------------- | ------------------ | ------ |